Summer Institute in Mental Health Research

-After completing the program, participants will understand the latest findings on the occurrences of mental health and substance use disorders in the population and their implications for public mental health; know the steps involved in the scientific, empirical evaluation of services and interventions targeted for mental health outcomes; and acquire the skills and knowledge needed in using the state of the art methodological tools for collecting and analyzing mental health data.Where academic credit leading to a degree is desired, students are required to pay the standard school tuition ($1,091) for Bloomberg School of Public Health degree students.
+After completing the program, participants will understand the latest findings on the occurrences of mental health and substance use disorders in the population and their implications for public mental health; know the steps involved in the scientific, empirical evaluation of services and interventions targeted for mental health outcomes; and acquire the skills and knowledge needed in using the state of the art methodological tools for collecting and analyzing mental health data.Where academic credit leading to a degree is desired, students are required to pay the standard school tuition (to be determined for Bloomberg School of Public Health degree students.
 This rate does not apply to students taking courses for non-credit.
-The non-credit tuition rate for 2017 is $546.
+The non-credit tuition rate for 2018 is (to be determined).
 No scholarship and/or grant support is available.

 M. Daniele Fallin, PhD